-Brief Description of Program Deficiency B.4.a.10. to effective ly manage its reasonal ble accommodation program? [see 29 CFR §1614.203(d)(4)(ii)] Objective Evaluate Agency's current staffing, training, and funding levels to determine sufficiency for ffectively managing the Reasonable Accommodation program.
-Target Date Dec 30, 2019 ec 30, 2019 Completion Date Target Date Completion Date Planned Activity Nov 30, 2018 Review the staffing of the EEO Office to determine if a full-time and/or part-time FTE can be established to manage the Agency's Reasonable Accommodation program.
-Dec 30, 2018 Review the staffing of the OHR Office to determine if a full-time or part- time FTE is available to perform duties of Disability Program Manager/ Reasonable Accommodation Coordinator.
-Dec 30, 2018 Revise the Reasonable Accommodation policy and procedures.
-Planned Activities Dec 30, 2018 Identify the OHR position to serve as Reasonable Accommodation Coordinator in revised Reasonable Accommodation policy and procedures.
+Brief Description of Program Deficiency B.4.a.10. to effective vely manage its reasonab ele accommodation program? [see 29 CFR §1614.203(d)(4)(ii)] Objective training, and funding levels to determine sufficiency for e Accommodation program.
+Target Date Dec 30, 2019 Completion Date Target Date Completion Date Planned Activity Nov 30, 2018 September 30, 2022 Review the staffing of the EEO Office to determine if a full-time and/or part-time FTE can be established to manage the Agency's Reasonable Accommodation program.
+Dec 30, 2018 September 30, 2022 Review the staffing of the OHR Office to determine if a full-time or part- time FTE is available to perform duties of Disability Program Manager/ Reasonable Accommodation Coordinator.
+Planned Activities Dec 30, 2018 September 30, 2022 Identify the OHR position to serve as Reasonable Accommodation Coordinator in revised Reasonable Accommodation policy and procedures.
+Dec 30, 2018 September 30, 2022 Revise the Reasonable Accommodation policy and procedures.
 Jan 30, 2019 Once revised Reasonable Accommodation policy and procedures are implemented, begin the process of monitoring timeliness of responses to Reasonable Accommodation requests under the revised program.
 Jun 30, 2023 Review the trend in the number of requests and the timeliness in processing to determine if training and staffing are sufficient.
 Feb 28, 2024 If training insufficient, identify additional training resources to provide.
 Jun 30, 2024 If staffing level is insufficient, determine if a full-time and/or part-time FTE can be established to increase timeliness in complaint processing.
-Fiscal Year Accomplishment Accomplishments 2021 procedures.
-The them on April 13 20, 2021.
-The rev became effective time frame for pr OHR began proc of requests for Reincreased expone concern that an in O21, the EEOC provided its feedback on the revised policy and Agency revised the documents accordingly and resubmitted , 2021.
-The EEOC approved the policy and procedures on April vised Reasonable Accommodation policy and procedures on April 30, 2021.
+Fiscal Year Accomplishment 2022 In FY 2022, the Agency increased staffing from one (1) person to five (5) people by assigning OHR's Employee and Labor Relations staff to assist with the unprecedented number of requests.
+In addition, the Agency began to retool its mechanisms in its attempts to process the requests more expeditiously.
+2019 The Agency completed the review of the staffing levels of EEO and OHR and identified the OHR position to serve as the Reasonable Accommodation Coordinator.
+Accomplishments 2021 procedures.
+The A them on April 13, 20, 2021.
+The rev became effective internal and exter and procedures of time frame for pro OHR began proce of requests for Re increased expone- concern that an in Agency revised the documents accordingly and resubmitted agency revised the documents accordingly and resubmitted agency revised the documents accordingly and procedures on April agency revised Reasonable Accommodation policy and procedures on April 30, 2021.
+They have been posted on the Agency's nal websites.
+The Agency began training on the revised policy and July 26, 2021.
 Under the revised policy and procedures, the occasing requests was reduced from 60 days to 30 days and essing requests for the entire Agency.
-In FY 2021, the number easonable Accommodation as well as the novelty of the requests entially as a result of COVID-19 related illnesses and the increase in onsite operations was imminent.
-2022 continue to monitor the timeliness of request processing and gain greater efficiency in processing requests.
-2019 The Agency completed the review of the staffing levels of EEO and OHR and identified the OHR position to serve as the Reasonable Accommodation Coordinator.
-2020 The Agency sent to the EEOC on J the Revised Reasonable Accommodation policy and procedures June 10, 2020.
+In FY 2021, the number casonable Accommodation as well as the novelty of the requests intially as a result of COVID-19 related illnesses and the accesse in onsite operations was imminent.
+2023 inues to learn from its COVID-19 related experiences and o process reasonable accommodation requests as timely as 2020 The Agency sent to the EEOC on J the Revised Reasonable Accommodation policy and procedures une 10, 2020.